 - Owned the shares for more than 3 years

 - Spent over 50% of his time working in a managerial or technical capacity in the business for more than 3 years

 - He owns more than 5% of the shares

 Good news for Baz.
 This means that he will get the lifetime limit of €1,000,000 of sales proceeds at 10%.
 His CGT liability will now look like this

 As you will see from the figures Baz has saved €230,000 with Entrepreneurs Relief.

 The key to getting ER is that the company is carrying on a qualifying business up to the time the liquidator is appointed.
 So, in the case of Sunscreen Ltd, Baz could appoint the liquidator on a Thursday and stop trading one day later.

 One needs to be careful here.
 Falcon Crest Ltd appoints a liquidator and Clint gets the job again.
 Freda Falcon owns all the shares.
 Clint collects all the debtors and pays off all the liabilities.
 After this, there is €100,000 in cash left.
-Also, there is a business premises worth €200,000 and machinery and equipment worth €75,000.
-If Clint transfers the premises and equipment to Freda, she won't get Retirement Relief.
+Also, there is business premises worth €200,000 and machinery and equipment worth €75,000.
+If Clint transfers the premises and equipment to Freda, she won’t get Retirement Relief.
 If Freda purchases the assets from Clint, so that cash of €275,000 comes into the company, then this would work.
 She could get Retirement Relief on the €375,000 distribution from Clint.
 She would of course have to meet all the conditions for the relief.

 The above is to give you an idea of an option that could be available to you when you exit your business.
 The advantage of a liquidation is that the cash distribution is liable to CGT and not Income Tax.
-There are a few quirks to be careful on, so proper planning and advice will be essential.
+There are a few quirks to be careful of, so proper planning and advice will be essential.